Vedenin/useful-java-links/README.md

 * [Zulu OpenJDK](http://www.azul.com/downloads/zulu/) - OpenJDK builds for Windows, Linux, and Mac OS X through Java 8.
 * [Zulu OpenJDK 9](http://zulu.org/zulu-9-pre-release-downloads/) - Early access OpenJDK 9 builds for Windows, Linux, and Mac OS X.

-## Formal Verification

-*Formal-methods tools: proof assistants, model checking, symbolic execution etc.*

-* [CATG](https://github.com/ksen007/janala2) - Concolic unit testing engine.
-Automatically generates unit tests using formal methods.
-* [Checker Framework](http://types.cs.washington.edu/checker-framework/) - Pluggable type systems.
-Includes nullness types, physical units, immutability types and more.
-* [Daikon](http://plse.cs.washington.edu/daikon/) - Daikon detects likely program invariants and can generate JML specs based on those invariats.
-* [Java Modeling Language (JML)](http://www.jmlspecs.org) - Behavioral interface specification language that can be used to specify the behavior of code modules.
-It combines the design by contract approach of Eiffel and the model-based specification approach of the Larch family of interface specification languages, with some elements of the refinement calculus.
-Used by several other verification tools.
-* [Java Path Finder (JPF)](http://babelfish.arc.nasa.gov/trac/jpf) - JVM formal verification tool containing a model checker and more.
-Created by NASA.
-* [jCUTE](https://github.com/osl/jcute) - Concolic unit testing engine that automatically generates unit tests.
-Concolic execution combines randomized concrete execution with symbolic execution and automatic constraint solving.
-* [JMLOK 2.0](http://massoni.computacao.ufcg.edu.br/home/jmlok) - Detects nonconformances between code and JML specification through the feedback-directed random tests generation, and suggests a likely cause for each nonconformance detected.
-* [KeY](http://key-project.org/) - The KeY System is a formal software development tool that aims to integrate design, implementation, formal specification, and formal verification of object-oriented software as seamlessly as possible.
-Uses JML for specification and symbolic execution for verification.
-* [OpenJML](http://openjml.github.io/) - Translates JML specifications into SMT-LIB format and passes the proof problems implied by the program to backend solvers.

 ## Miscellaneous